erwtokritos/zero-shot-classification-examples/README.md

 - `jupyter`

  Here, I am describing a setup using the awesome [poetry](https://python-poetry.org/) tool.
-You can install it by following the steps in the [site](https://python-poetry.org/docs/)
+You can install it by following the [instructions](https://python-poetry.org/docs/)

  Then run: